-Chitambo District is one of the newly established districts countrywide, it was established on 6 December 2012 in order to enhance and increase efficiency and effectiveness in the provision of local authority services in the province.
-It is one of the twelve districts in Central Province but previously was part of Serenje District prior to being declared one.
+Chitambo Town Council is one Of the many districts established countrywide on 6th December, 2012 in order to enhance and increase efficiency and effectiveness in the provision of local authority services in the province.
+It is one of the eleven districts in Central Province but previously was part of Serenje District prior to being declared one.

 Chitambo Town Council